JAlcocerT/JAlcocerT/content/blog/dev-saas-mailerlite.md

 That's it.

-Consider this a new ssg + mailerlite 101.
+Consider this as a new ssg + mailerlite 101.

+But I will have to try BCMS and PagesCMS at another occasion.

+For the future, probably I have to build some kind of *Just JAlcocerT Newsletter* with RSS support ofc.

 ### What People have Build